Delays in Spiking Neural Networks: A State Space Model Approach: Results

 \subsection{Number of neurons vs order of delays}

 In this section, we discuss the combined effect of the number of neurons in the hidden layers $\Hneurons$ and the order of delays $\Nstateshift$, see Table \ref{tab:H_vs_Delay}.
 The impact of increasing $\Nstateshift$ on the performance depends on the number of neurons $\Hneurons$.
 For $\Hneurons \geq 32$, using delays ($\Nstateshift = 10, 50$ or $100$) maintains performance at a level similar to no-delay or slightly reduces it.
 In contrast, for smaller networks with $\Hneurons \leq 16$, using delays yields a clear improvement over the baseline no-delay performance.

-It is worth noting that, in our implementation, the input sequences of the SHD dataset have a length of $100$.
-Consequently, setting $\Nstateshift = 100$ allows the network to access the entire temporal history of each sample at every time step.
+Note that in our implementation, the input sequences of the SHD dataset have a length of $100$.
+Consequently, $\Nstateshift = 100$ allows the network to access the entire temporal history of each sample at every time step.